DenisKhay/angular-log-enhancer/README.md

 It is very useful when you have to debug application that have excess logging.
 With it you may disable some kind of messages for improve readability of your log.

  ---
 *sorry, writing the readme is in process.
 To be continued..
-Stay Hungry, Stay foolish